Natboi-Loves-Hamsters/Natboi-Loves-Hamsters/README.md

 - 📫 How to reach me: Discord, but only if you're cool.

-- ⚡ Fun fact: Pi to the accuracy of 100000 digits using my algorithm with a wrap of 4 in binary has an amongus ending at digit 23724
+- ⚡ Fun fact: Pi to the accuracy of 100000 digits using some algorithm with a wrap of 4 in binary has an amongus ending at digit 23724